GaganBTS/python-youtube-downloader/README.md

 # python-youtube-downloader
-yotube downloader made with the help of tkinter and pytube.
+youtube downloader made with the help of tkinter and pytube.